When can I watch performances online?

 How much does it cost to watch?

-The Royal New Zealand Ballet has set $15 as the minimum price to access this broadcast of The Sleeping Beauty.
+The Royal New Zealand Ballet has set $15 as the minimum price to access this broadcast of The Firebird.
+Paquita is available for everyone to enjoy, but please pay what feels right for you.
 We would be grateful if you would consider paying more (we suggest $20 or above) to help us cover our costs and to support the ongoing work of the Royal New Zealand Ballet, onstage, onscreen and in your community.

 Please note that we’re currently unable to provide tax receipts for additional contributions made via Tikstream, however, this is something that we will be investigating in the future.